jessestuart/homemaker/README.md

 * [x] Digital Ocean
 * [x] Vultr

-Support for other services, including Linode and GCE, has been tested but not yet documented.
+Support for other hosting platforms has been tested but is not currently maintained:

+- Linode
+- Google Compute Engine
+- Scaleway

 <!-- * ============================================================== -->
 <!-- * TODO: Add instructions for building and running Packer images. -->